 If you have a WordPress website, we recommend that you use a web host that offers automatic SSL certificate setup and renewal.
 That way, you’ll never need to worry about expired certificates.

 If you want to increase your website’s security and keep user data safe, setting up an SSL certificate isn’t all that you can do.
-You can also use a WordPress security plugin that offers automatic backups, security scans, and spam protection.
+You can also use a WordPress security plugin that offers automatic backups, security scans, spam protection, and a web application firewall (WAF).
 All of these features are available if you sign up for Jetpack.